A topic from the subject of Standardization in Chemistry.

 Introduction

-Volumetric flasks are used to prepare solutions with a known concentration.
-The accuracy of these solutions depends on the accuracy of the volumetric flask.
-Therefore, it is important to standardize volumetric flasks before using them.
+Volumetric flasks are used to prepare solutions of precisely known concentration.
+The accuracy of these solutions is directly dependent on the accuracy of the volumetric flask itself.
+Therefore, standardizing volumetric flasks before use is a crucial step in ensuring reliable experimental results.
+This process involves determining the actual volume of the flask compared to its nominal (stated) volume.

 Materials